¡Hola! Learn Basic Spanish Phrases for Travel

 A napkin = una servilleta

-We hope you’ve learned a few new phrases and words along the way!
+We hope you’ve learned a few basic Spanish phrases for travel!
 We’re wishing you fun and safe travels that are full of speaking Spanish!
 Feel free to bookmark this post to use it as a continual reference.